Practical Work 1

 load("EU.RData")

-There are two ways to tell where is the file you want to load/use/import or where to save a file when you write/export/save :
+There is two ways to tell where is the file you want to load/use/import or where to save a file when you write/export/save :

 # lm (for linear model) has the syntax: